membrane/api-gateway/cli/examples/loadbalancer-multiple-4/README.txt

 MULTIPLE LOAD BALANCERS

-This example shows how to use multiple load balancers (LBs) within the same Membrane ESB instance, and how to statically configure your nodes within.
+This example shows how to use multiple load balancers (LBs) within the same Membrane Service Proxy instance, and how to statically configure your nodes within.
 You should be familiar with loadbalancer-basic-1 and loadbalancer-static.

 The LBs are distinguished by giving them different names ("balancer1" and "balancer2" in the example).